Skip to main content

 For home coverage, these rates are 10%-15% of the annual premium cost.
 Health coverage earns 3% – 5%, while life protection ranges from 40% – 100% of the annual premium amount, plus an additional 2% – 10% for life policy renewals.

-While auto products tend to have lower earning percentages, life insurance franchises are booming.
 It’s important to balance the types and quantities of policies you sell, and working with a franchisor can teach you these nuances and create a strategy to maximize your profits.

 Your Experience Level

 Even if you are just starting out, cultivating strong ties with carriers can help build the foundation for opportunities down the road.
 Partnering with a franchisor gives you access to these established relationships, so you can access better rates and products to help you succeed sooner.
+Agents can also advance their careers by pursuing certifications, skill development, and strategic planning to achieve greater professional success.

 Renewals vs. New Sales

 Renewal commissions come from your existing clients’ policy renewals.
-Since you already put in the work on the front end to secure the sale, renewals are one of the simplest ways to create a steady stream of pay later—and this can come in handy during the slower seasons.
+Since you already put in the work on the front end to secure the sale, renewals are one of the simplest ways to create a steady stream of pay later, and this can come in handy during the slower seasons.

 Meanwhile, new sales offer significant upfront earnings through new client acquisition.
 Your potential franchisor can teach you how to maximize the number of new sales you make so you generate more income streams now and later.